 - i.
-The taxable year in which either (i) both Statutory Thresholds are satisfied or (ii) the 12-month eligibility period terminates ("Tax Year One"; see Rules Section 1 above): \$3,000 per net new QEP created during the taxable year.
-This credit increment is referred to by statute as a first-year credit. - ii.
-The taxable year immediately following Tax Year One ("Tax Year Two"): \$3,000 per QEP for which a credit was claimed and allowed for Tax Year One (or its equivalent - see Rules Section 5 below) provided the QEP (or a replacement QEP) is maintained without a period of vacancy greater than ninety (90) days through the end of Tax Year Two.
-This credit increment is referred to by statute as a second-year credit.

-iii.
-The taxable year immediately following Tax Year Two ("Tax Year Three"): \$3,000 per QEP for which a credit was claimed and allowed in Tax Year Two (or its equivalent - see Rules Section 5 below) provided the QEP is maintained without a period of vacancy greater than ninety (90) days5 through the end of Tax Year Three.
-This credit increment is referred to by statute as a third-year credit.
+The taxable year in which both Statutory Thresholds are satisfied (Tax Year One): \$3,000 per net new QEP created during the taxable year.
+This credit increment is referred to by the statute as a first-year credit. - ii.
+The taxable year immediately following Tax Year One (Tax Year Two): \$3,000 per QEP for which a credit was claimed and allowed for Tax Year One provided the QEP is continuously maintained through the end of Tax Year Two.
+This credit increment is referred to by the statute as a second-year credit. - iii.
+The taxable year immediately following Tax Year Two (Tax Year Three): \$3,000 per QEP for which a credit was claimed and allowed in Tax Year Two provided the QEP is continuously maintained through the end of Tax Year Three.
+This credit increment is referred to by the statute as a third-year credit.

-Once all eligibility requirements have been satisfied, additional first-year credits may be claimed by a taxpayer for the two succeeding taxable years if job creation continues in either or both of those taxable years.
+Once all eligibility requirements have been satisfied, additional first-year credits may be claimed by a taxpayer in respect to the two succeeding taxable years if job creation continues in either or both of those taxable years.
 Thus, first-year credits may be claimed by a taxpayer in up to three consecutive and distinct taxable years.
-As a result, when second-year and third-year credits associated with all first-year credits are taken into consideration, a taxpayer may actually claim Program credits for as many as five taxable years, assuming that the taxpayer continues to meet all statutory requirements throughout the five-year period.
+As a result, when second-year and third-year credits associated with all first-year credits are taken into consideration, a taxpayer may actually claim Program credits for as many as five taxable years, assuming of course that the taxpayer continues to meet all statutory requirements throughout the five-year period.
 Appendix A to these Rules sets forth an example illustrating the circumstances in which a taxpayer may claim Program credits over a five-year period.

-The Program's non-refundable tax credits can be used to offset Arizona income or premium tax liability (as applicable) on a dollar-for-dollar basis but cannot be sold or transferred.
-If the allowable tax credit for any given taxable year exceeds the taxpayer's tax liability, the excess (representing the unused credit amount) may be carried forward by the taxpayer for up to five consecutive taxable years.
-For purposes of clarity, one or more affiliates within an Insurance Holding Company System may collectively satisfy the required Statutory Thresholds for investment and job creation.
-Once earned credits are allocated to an insurer within an insurance holding company system, such credits may not be transferred to another affiliate or taxpayer.
-Each affiliate, however, may carry forward excess tax credits for up to five consecutive years pursuant to A.R.S. § 20-224.03(G).
+The Program's non-refundable tax credits can be used to offset Arizona income or premium tax liability (as the case may be) on a dollar-for-dollar basis, but cannot be sold or transferred.
+If, in respect to any taxable year, the allowable tax credit for such year exceeds the taxpayer's tax liability, the excess (representing the unused credit amount) may be carried forward by the taxpayer for up to five consecutive taxable years.

 Co-owners of a business (including partners of a partnership, members of a limited liability company, or shareholders of an S corporation) may each claim only the pro rata share of the credits allowed based on their respective ownership interest in the business.
 The total credits allowed all such co-owners may not exceed the amount that would have been allowed if the business were owned by just one person.
-However, if partners of a partnership, members of a limited liability company, or shareholders of an S corporation are used as a "pass-through" entity to a trust, estate, or other fiduciary to claim tax credits, the trust's pro rata share of the tax credits will not be able to be claimed and will surrendered.